EinScott/bon/README.md

 ### Bon environment

 ``BonEnvironment`` holds bon's configuration.
 The output behavior of a ``Bon.Serialize`` or ``Bon.Deserialize`` call is only dependent on the value or bon string as well as the bon environment passed in.
 By default, the global environment ``gBonEnv`` is used.
-Newly created environments are independent from the it, but start out with a copy of its state.
+Newly created environments are independent from the it and unconfigured, but start out with a copy of the global environment's [poly types](#polymorphism) registration.

 Bon doesn't mutate the state of bon environments over the course of serialize or deserialize calls, so using bon with the same environment on multiple threads is possible.
 But outside code editing a bon environment while a bon call on another thread is using it may lead to undefined behavior.